-As you may know, iTunes also helps to remove the passcode on your disabled iPod.
+As you may know, iTunes also helps to fix the 'disabled iPod connect to iTunes' issue.
 By restoring your device to factory settings, iTunes will erase your iPod data and settings, including the passcode.
 Afterward, you can set up your iPod and use it as usual.

 Step 1.
 Connect your iPod to your computer.